denismitr/laravel-permissions/README.md

 ```

 User can create personal or team auth group.
 Note that there is a `canOwnAuthGroups` method on
-`InteractsWithAuthGroups` trait that always returns `true`.
+`InteractsWithAuthGroups` trait that returns `true` by default.
 If you want to define some custom rules on
-whether this or that user is allowed to create auth groups/teams, which you probably do, you need to
+whether this or that user is allowed to create auth groups, which you probably do, you need to
 override that method in your user model.

 ```php
 $authGroup = $this->owner->createNewAuthGroup([
     'name' => 'Acme',